 - Ph.
 D. in Chemical Engineering, University of Wisconsin-Madison

 - B.S. in Mathematics and Chemical Engineering, Seoul National University

 Sungho Shin is a postdoctoral researcher at the Mathematics and Computer Science Division at Argonne National Laboratory (supervisor: Mihai Anitescu).
 He received his Ph.D. from the University of Wisconsin-Madison (advisor: Victor M. Zavala).
 He was a Summer intern at Los Alamos National Laboratory (2020; worked with Carleton Coffrin and Kaarthik Sundar) and Argonne National Laboratory (2018; worked with Mihai Anitescu).
 He was an undergraduate researcher at Jong Min Lee's group at Seoul National University.
 His research interests include model predictive control, optimization algorithms, and their applications to large-scale energy infrastructures (such as natural gas and power networks).
 He is the main developer of the nonlinear optimization solver MadNLP.jl and the automatic differentiation/algebraic modeling tool ExaModels.jl.
 He was the winner of the W. David Smith, Jr. Graduate Publication Award, AIChE Annual Meeting CAST Directors’ Student Presentation Award, IFAC ADCHEM Young Author Award, IFAC NMPC Young Author Award.
 He was a recipient of the Korea Presidential Science Fellowship, Kwanjeong Fellowship, and Grainger Wisconsin Distinguished Graduate Fellowship.

 We are actively seeking talents to join our research group.
-Positions are open for postdocs, PhD students, undergraduates, and visiting researchers, beginning in the Fall of 2024.
+Positions are open for postdocs, PhD students, and undergraduates, beginning in the Fall of 2024.